Procedure for Election to PEI Board of Directors

 Each director serves a two-year term.
 Each year we elect half of the directors.
 In even years (2020, 2022, 2024, etc.) we elect directors from even-numbered districts and the Affiliate division.
-In odd-numbered years we elect directors from odd-numbered districts plus a Service and Construction division representative.
+In odd-numbered years we elect directors from odd-numbered districts.

-Distributor members are elected from nine geographic districts (see below).
+Distributor members and Service & Construction members are elected from nine geographic districts (see below).
 Manufacturer members are elected from four product group sections, or districts.
-Affiliate and Service & Construction division members each elect one representative.
+Affiliate division members elect one representative.

 - June 19 - Nomination form submission deadline

 - June 27 - Election ballots emailed out to all eligible PEI Primary Contacts

 - July 18 - Deadline for ballot submissions

 - July 30 - Runoff ballots emailed out to qualifying districts

 - August 20 - Deadline for runoff ballot submissions for qualifying districts

 - Recruit a co-director from a list of persons in your district.